appacademy/graduated-job_seeker-program/week-2/js_eventloop_asynchronicity/README.md

 You can read more about the different phases of the Node.js event loop here: [Walking Inside the Node.js Event Loop](https://medium.freecodecamp.org/walking-inside-nodejs-event-loop-85caeca391a9)

+And, here is a list of [Web APIs on MDN](https://developer.mozilla.org/en-US/docs/Web/API) for some context on how many different things the runtime environment can do.

 ### Closures

 The quick and concise definition is as follows: